 "Thank you for today, we had a lovely time.
 Full of laughter and companionship"

 While others talk endlessly about what they will do (if pigs ever fly!)
 Holme Hall Unite got on with it and delivered yet again.
-(We were even able to supply members with lateral flow testing kits long after supplies had run out at the usual outlets).

 And as always, everything was provided FREE OF CHARGE.